nagyistoce/cocoatutorials/Atomical/ReadMe.txt

 ReadMe.txt
 ----------

+Trying (unsuccessfully) to get resize to work correctly.
+I've wired GLWidget::resizeEvent(QResizeEvent* event) to GLWidget::resizeGL(int width, int height) Although this isn't effective, the information is here OK.
+Almost working correctly.

 Atomical is a project between Fabio and Robin.

 Robin's next tasks:
 - Continue UI development to be similar to WmCocoa.
 - Refactor Qt4 "core" code into a DLL (so,framework)
-- Create a screensaver version for Windows/Linu (Robin's in England and has no access at the moment to a Mac)
+- Create a screensaver version for Windows/Linux (Robin's in England and has no access at the moment to a Mac)

 Fabio's next tasks:
+- Inspect/fix the resize code
-- Add normal modes and scatter to the core code
+- Add normal modes to the core code

 Known issue
 -----------

-Qt4/Mac/Resize window is "explosive"
+Qt4/Mac/Resize window isn't working correctly
 Resize crops but does not resize.
 No crash on Resize with a MBP 13", OsX 10.6.5 with graphics update 1.0 and NVidia 9400M integrated graphics.